pyroesp/vitaFFT/README.md

 ## Build software

-Build the software with "cmake . && make".
+Build the software with "cmake . && make" and send to the vita with "curl -T *.vpk ftp:// ..."

 ## License: